alexis-evelyn/RandomTech/README.md

 ## Development

-To include this mod in your development environment, use `modImplementation 'me.alexisevelyn:randomtech:0.0.4'` and include the maven repository below.
+To include this mod in your development environment, use `modImplementation 'me.alexisevelyn:randomtech:0.0.5'` and include the maven repository below.

+The same process applies for the API.
+Use `modImplementation 'me.alexisevelyn:randomtechapi:0.0.5'` and include the below repo.

 ```Gradle
 maven {